23. Managing Zope Objects Using External Tools

 Luckily, Zope provides features that may allow you to interface Zope directly with your existing tools.
 This chapter describes these features, as well as the caveats for working with them.

 23.1.
 General Caveats

 Most external tools expect to deal with “file-like” content.
 Zope objects are not really files in the strict sense of the word so there are caveats to using external tools with Zope:

-- Zope data is not stored in files in the filesystem.
+Zope data is not stored in files in the filesystem.
 Thus, tools which only work on files will not work with Zope without providing a “bridge” between the tool and Zope’s file-like representation of its object database.
-This “bridge” is typically accomplished using Zope’s FTP or WebDAV features.
+This “bridge” is typically accomplished using Zope’s WebDAV features.

-- The interactions between the tools and Zope can vary widely.
+The interactions between the tools and Zope can vary widely.
 On the client side, different versions of software have different bugs and features.
-For instance, using FTP under Emacs will sometimes work by default, but sometimes it needs to be configured.
 Also, Microsoft has many different implementations of DAV in Windows and Office, each with changes that make life difficult.

-- Finally, the semantics of Zope can interfere with the experience.
-The same file on your hard drive, when copied into www.zope.org and your local copy of Zope, will have different results.
+Finally, the semantics of Zope can interfere with the experience.
+The same file on your hard drive, when copied into your local copy of Zope, will have different results.
 In the case of the CMF, Zope will actually alter what you saved (to add metadata).